Skip to main content

 Walking improves sleep

-Like stress, sleep also affects hunger and cravings.
+Like stress, sleep also affects your weight.
 Lack of sleep can disrupt hormone levels that affect hunger and fullness.
 These hormonal changes could change your eating habits and lead to weight gain.
-A study found that women with poor or inadequate sleep ate more food, including higher amounts of added sugar.
-They also consumed fewer unsaturated fats and whole grains.

-Fortunately, research suggests that walking and other physical activities can improve sleep quality.
+Here’s some good news: Research suggests that walking and other physical activities can improve sleep quality.
 Adequate, restful sleep may help you resist cravings and make better food choices — essential habits for weight loss.

 Walking promotes healthier eating habits

 Often, healthy habits create a domino effect: Following one healthy habit may make you more likely to follow another.
-For example, regular exercise and healthier eating habits tend to go hand-in-hand.
+For example, regular exercise and healthier eating habits tend to go hand in hand.

 Adding walks to your routine may help you adopt other beneficial practices by lowering stress, reducing fatigue, and improving mood.
 In one study, taking a 15-minute walk reduced cravings among regular chocolate consumers, leading them to cut their snacking by nearly 50%.